mozilla/extension-workshop/src/content/documentation/publish/firefox-add-on-distribution-agreement-dec-2021.md

 #### (a) Distribution Options

-- _Listed Add-ons:_ You can request Your Add-on to be listed and distributed on AMO.
-AMO is a popular site with over four billion Add-on downloads.
+- _Listed Add-ons_: You can request Your Add-on to be listed and distributed on AMO.
+AMO is a popular site with billions of Add-on downloads.
 End-Users can search titles, navigate categories, or view promoted, featured, popular, or top rated Add-ons.
 End-Users can also rate Add-ons and leave comments.
-- _Unlisted Add-ons:_ Add-ons that are distributed by a method outside of AMO are common when an Add-on isn’t intended for the public or is bundled with another Add-on.
+- _Self-distributed Add-ons_: Add-ons that are distributed by a website or method outside of AMO.
+Common examples are Add-ons that are distributed from the developer website, when an Add-on isn’t intended for the public or is bundled with another Add-on.
 For example, some Add-ons are created by a company for employees; created for research purposes by a limited group; or are in development or testing phase and not yet suitable for a general audience.

 #### (b) Mozilla Certificates

-With some exceptions, all Add-ons must be signed using a Mozilla Certificate, which is a digital signature that enables the Add-on to be used with Firefox.
+All Add-ons must be signed using a Mozilla Certificate, which is a digital signature that enables the Add-on to be used with Firefox.
 Mozilla Certificates are incorporated by Mozilla into Your Add-on (this process is also referred to as “signing an Add-on”).
-Exceptions include, for example, Background Themes, dictionaries, and language packs.

 Signed Listed Add-ons are automatically distributed by Mozilla on AMO.
-Links to Signed Unlisted Add-ons will be provided to You for distribution.
+Links to Signed Self-distributed Add-ons will be provided to You for distribution.

 #### (c) Review Process

-Listed and Unlisted Add-ons must meet certain review criteria, which are described in our [Review Policies](/documentation/publish/add-on-policies/).
-Mozilla may at any time monitor, test or review Listed and Unlisted Add-ons for compliance with this Agreement and the [Review Policies](/documentation/publish/add-on-policies/).
+All Add-ons, regardless of type or distribution channel, must meet certain review criteria, which are described in our [Review Policies](/documentation/publish/add-on-policies/).
+Mozilla may at any time monitor, test or review Listed and Self-distributed Add-ons for compliance with this Agreement and the [Review Policies](/documentation/publish/add-on-policies/).
 The inclusion of an Add-on on AMO or issuance of a Mozilla Certificate is at Mozilla’s sole discretion.

 {% endcapture %}
 {% include modules/one-column.liquid